 5 Tips for Sleeping Cooler

-Now that we’re well into August, many parts of the United States are truly starting to bake in typical summer heat.
+Now that we’re well into summer, many parts of the United States are starting to bake in hotter-than-usual summer heat.
+In fact, some areas of the country that aren’t used to extreme heat are seeing temperatures running over 90 degrees.
 What can you do if your home doesn’t have air conditioning or you find yourself temporarily without?
 Here are five great tips to help keep you comfortable so you can sleep:

 - Make sure your bed clothes are made up of cool, lightweight and breathable fabrics.
 Your sheets, blankets and pillows can make a major difference in your summer comfort.
 Some pillows and mattress toppers, such as our Iso•Cool™ line, stay cool all night.
 In the absence of this, try to flip your pillow whenever you change positions, keeping the coolest side of the pillow against your face.